Neko-Design/jirapy/README.md

 Python Library for reading JIRA Data from JSON API

 ### What Does it Do
 When building apps that integrate with JIRA using its API, its often repetitive to parse and read out data from the objects you're sent.
-JIRAPy handles the parsing and storing of data so that you can access it with easy to use handlers like `jiraticket.summary` or `jiraticket.tags`, and includes helpful looping and sorting functions so that filtering through data is as simple as `for tag in jiraticket.tags`.
+JIRAPy handles the parsing and storing of data so that you can access it with easy to use handlers like `jiraticket.summary` or `jiraticket.tags`, and since it uses native Python data formats and objects, filtering through data is as simple as `for tag in jiraticket.tags`.

+It also includes a few convenience functions to make basic operations in Python more friendly, including the `add_comment()` function which when provided with a valid User/Pass combination can post comments to the remote JIRA instance for that ticket.

 JIRAPy works with data you already have, either from the APIs or from a WebHook.
 If you want a complete integration with a running JIRA instance that can pull down data for you, I highly recommend the [PyContribs](https://github.com/pycontribs) Package '[Jira](https://github.com/pycontribs/jira)' which provides a fantastic, complete, drop in solution.